Types of Trademarks

 Rather than identifying a certain product or service‚ a trade name is designed to identify the company as a whole.
 A corporation or business adopts a specific trade name by using such a name to identify their business‚ perhaps by filing a “Doing Business As” (DBA) form or incorporating within their jurisdiction.
 A company may have a particular trade name and manufacture a variety of products each bearing different trademarks.
 For example‚ “Proctor & Gamble” is the trade name of a large company that holds many trademarks including Oral-B. “Church & Dwight” serves as a trade name for the company that produces products bearing the Arm & Hammer trademark.
 Generally trademark applications should be filed for trade names just as they should for trademarks.

-Trade dress is the overall design‚ appearance‚ and aesthetic attributes of a product’s packaging.
+Trade Dress is the overall design‚ appearance‚ and aesthetic attributes of a product’s packaging.
 While functional designs are covered under patent law‚ to receive trade dress protection‚ the design must be non-functional and purely aesthetic.
 Trade dress can encompass a variety of designs from the packaging or wrapping of food items to the interior and exterior design of restaurants.
 In order to obtain protection‚ trade dress requires secondary meaning.
-See Trade Dress.
 For the distinction between registered and unregistered trademarks‚ see How to Trademark.
-You may also see design patents under Types of Patents.
+You may also see the different types of patents including utility and design patents under Types of Patents.